Tommy Lawton: Notts County

-He formed a productive forward partnership with Jackie Sewell in the 1948–49 campaign, and scored 23 goals in 40 league and cup appearances.
+He formed a productive forward partnership with Jackie Sewell in the 1948–49 campaign and scored 23 goals in 40 league and cup appearances.
 County finished in mid-table despite scoring 102 goals, 15 more than champions Swansea.
-Stollery was sacked and upon Lawton's suggestion the club appointed Eric Houghton as manager after Lawton turned down the role as player-manager.
+Stollery was sacked, and upon Lawton's suggestion, the club appointed Eric Houghton as manager after Lawton turned down the role as player-manager.
 Lawton and Sewell's understanding grew throughout the 1949–50 campaign, and Lawton finished as the division's top-scorer with 31 goals in 37 league games as County won promotion as champions, seven points ahead of second-placed Northampton Town.
 Promotion was secured with a 2–0 win over local rivals Nottingham Forest at Meadow Lane on 22 April.

-However he struggled with poor form during the 1950–51 season as his first marriage was coming to an end and he came into increasing conflict with his teammates.
+However, he struggled with poor form during the 1950–51 season as his first marriage ended, and he came into increasing conflict with his teammates.
 He was angered when the club sold Jackie Sewell to Sheffield Wednesday in March 1951 – breaking Lawton's own transfer record in the process – as he felt the move showed a lack of ambition from the club's directors.
-He also found that the well paid job he was promised outside of football did not transpire.
+He also found that the well-paid job he was promised outside of football did not transpire.
 His tally of nine goals in 31 games in 1950–51 and 13 goals in 31 games in 1951–52 was disappointing, and he was made available for transfer.
+He voluntarily relinquished the captaincy to teammate Leon Leuty in November 1951, expressing that he no longer wanted the responsibility.

 Brentford

 In March 1952, Lawton joined Second Division side Brentford for a club record £16,000 fee.
 Manager Jackie Gibbons left the club at the start of the 1952–53 season and was succeeded by his assistant Jimmy Bain, who proved ill-suited to management, and so in January 1953 Lawton was appointed as player-manager, with Bain as his assistant.
-However he lost the dressing room due to his excessive demands of the players, and the strains of management were having a negative impact on his form.
+However he lost the dressing room due to his excessive demands of the players, and the strains of management were hurting his form.
 Brentford also lost their best players having sold both Ron Greenwood and Jimmy Hill.
 He signed two veterans in former Notts County teammate Frank Broome and Ian McPherson to play on the wings, who, with Lawton, formed an attacking trio with a combined age of 104.
 They got off to a poor start to the 1953–54 season, and Lawton resigned as manager after the Griffin Park crowd began to mock the forward line by singing Dear Old Pals.